School of Social and Political Science

 Background

-Oliver is a former Hallsworth Research Fellow of the University of Manchester, where he also gained his PhD.
-He is a former editor of the British Journal of Politics and International Relations.
-He has acted as convenor and co-convenor of BISA's US Foreign Policy working group, and is a former visiting research fellow at the Swedish Institute of International Affairs.
+Oliver is a Senior Lecturer in International Relations.
+He is a former Hallsworth Research Fellow of the University of Manchester where he also completed his PhD.
+He has acted as an editor of the British Journal of Politics and International Relations and as convenor and co-convenor of BISA's US Foreign Policy working group.
+He was also previously a visiting research fellow at the Swedish Institute of International Affairs.

 Oliver is a Senior Fellow of the Higher Education Academy.